furzepig/brachistochrone/_posts/writing/2018-05-27-the_meter_man.md

   those these days.’

   She hangs back and does not bend to look where he indicates.
-She knows what this is all about, in ‘A Passion For Death’ on the Real Movies Channel, the psychopath mechanic asked the pretty girl to help him check the oil level.
+She knows what this is all about, in _A Passion For Death_ on the _Real Movies Channel_, the psychopath mechanic asked the pretty girl to help him check the oil level.
 As she bent under the bonnet he hit her over the head with a monkey wrench.